An Exchange Traded Fund (ETF) resembles a Mutual Fund in many ways, but there are also key differences.

 More Exchange Traded Fund Advice

 The presenters of this video make a point well worth repeating.
 Check out what you’re getting before you commit yourself to it.
 You’ll find many of the tools I explained in this website’s Top Mutual Funds series will help you understand and make better decisions about the funds you choose.
-These are the articles:

-If you have time for just one article, I would recommend reading the Sharpe Ratio article, which explains how you can compare fund returns against the risk to which you are exposed.
+To start, I would recommend reading the Sharpe Ratio article, which explains how you can compare fund returns against the risk to which you are exposed.